 Criminal Defense Lawyer Wentzville, MO.
-Getting charged with a crime, even a minor one such as a traffic ticket or driving while intoxicated, can alter someone’s life permanently.
-Not only will your standing among friends, family, and colleagues be permanently affected, if found guilty you will be facing significant penalties ranging from fines to hours spent performing community service to even time in jail.
-Furthermore, if your charges are felonies, if you are convicted your rights as a citizen will be heavily limited, including the inability to vote or own a firearm.
+Being arrested and accused of a crime, even a minor one such as a traffic ticket or driving while intoxicated, can alter someone’s life permanently.
+Not only will your standing among friends, family, and colleagues be permanently affected, if found guilty you will be looking at substantial penalties varying from fines to time spent performing community service to even time behind bars.
+Also, if your charges are felonies, a conviction means your rights as a citizen will be heavily restricted, including being unable to vote or own a firearm.

-Having the ideal Wentzville criminal defense lawyer representing you in a court of law can your charges being lowered, if not completely dropped, and having to suffer these punishments.
-You need a lawyer who gives your case the ultimate in personal care and attention, who will map out an intelligent, winning defense strategy made especially for your distinct circumstances, and do all that they can to minimize—or even eliminate—the effect that criminal charges can have on your life.
+Having the ideal Wentzville criminal defense lawyer representing you in a court of law can your charges being lowered, if not entirely eliminated, and having to suffer these punishments.
+You need a lawyer who gives your case the ultimate in personal attention and care, who will develop a proven, successful defense strategy custom-made for your unique situation, and do everything in their power to reduce—or even do away with—the effect that criminal charges can have on your life.

-The experienced Wentzville, MO criminal defense lawyers at Combs Waterkotte are here to assist Wentzville-area citizens of all kinds who are facing criminal charges reduce the effect they have on their freedom, lives, and reputations.
-Our standard of offering successful, client-focused legal representation is unrivalled among criminal defense lawyers in Wentzville.
-We are ready to talk to you about your case today and offer free, no-obligation initial consultations.
-If you are facing criminal charges and want to put the attorneys at Combs Waterkotte in your corner, give us a call at (314) 900-HELP or talk to us online today.
+The experienced Wentzville, MO criminal defense lawyers at Combs Waterkotte are here to help Wentzville-area citizens from all walks of life who are facing criminal charges limit the effect they have on their lives, reputations, and freedom.
+Our standard of providing successful, client-focused legal representation is unequaled among criminal defense lawyers in Wentzville.
+We are waiting to talk to you about your case today and offer free, no-obligation initial consultations.
+If you are facing criminal charges and want to put the attorneys at Combs Waterkotte to work for you, call us at (314) 900-HELP or talk to us online today.

 St. Charles County Resources